There are currently four clients developed for Weaviate's APIs:

 Design philosophy and API patterns

 This can also mean that specific patterns deviate from one client to another.
 For example, python has keyword arguments next to positional arguments.
 This makes it easy to add optional arguments with defaults.
-Golang, on the other hand, has a fixed set of arguments per funtion call making it much better suited for a builder pattern.
+Golang, on the other hand, has a fixed set of arguments per function call making it much better suited for a builder pattern.

 Casing in object, property and method names should follow best-practicies for the respective language.

 Test coverage is very important for clients to make it possible to easily test the client against various Weaviate versions.
-As a client is an integration point to Weaviate, the Test pyramid willl look upside down.
+As a client is an integration point to Weaviate, the Test pyramid will look upside down.

 Contrary to Weaviate Core it is most important that Journey Tests are present, which verify all actual integration points with a real Weaviate instance.
 Feel free to add additional Integration, Component or Unit Tests as they make sense, e.g. for edge cases or language-speficic sources of error.
 As a rule of thumb, a dynamically typed language will probably require more unit-level testing than a statically typed one.
 Note, however, that we can only use Journey tests involving an actual Weaviate instance to verify if a client is 100% compatible with Weaviate in general and a specific Weaviate version.